filecoin-project/filecoin-docs/content/en/storage-provider/boost/migrate-from-lotus-to-boost/migrate-a-monolith-lotus-mine-to-boost/index.md

 4. Backup the lotus-miner repository

-5. Backup the lotus-miner datastore (in case you decide to roll back from Boost to Lotus) with: <!--STEF is rollback going to be possible?-->
+5. Backup the lotus-miner datastore (in case you decide to roll back from Boost to Lotus) with: <!--STEF BRENDA JENNIFER is rollback going to be possible?-->

 ```
 lotus-shed market export-datastore --repo <repo> --backup-dir <backup-dir>
 ```

-6. Set the environment variable `LOTUS_FULLNODE_API` to allow access to the lotus node API. <!--STEF how does the following command do that?-->
+6. Set the environment variable `LOTUS_FULLNODE_API` to allow access to the lotus node API. <!--STEF MAYANK how does the following command do that?missing export statement? export FULL_NODE_API=api.chain.love -->

 ```
 lotus auth api-info -perm admin